jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **Panel description**

-In the top part user can select *First set data input* and S\ *econd set data input*.
-The behavior of these controls is always the same in all Irena macros system.
+In the top part are :ref:`standard data selection tools <DataSelection>`.
+In the top part user can select *First set data input* and \ *Second set data input*.

 Select data naming convention used – Indra 2 (Folder names for sample names and then DSM\_Int, DSM\_Qvec, and DSM\_Error), “qrs” (suggested use of folder names for sample names [but not necessary], q\_sampleName for q vector, r\_sampleName for intensity and s\_sampleName for error.
 Or do not check any checkbox and all folders and waves will be listed (allows for ANY naming convention to be used).